 Leadership influences a variety of things that contribute to people’s optimism “wells”, including:

-Constant communication: Sharing the company’s vision, accomplishments, what else is in store for everyone; both the good and the bad news;
+- Constant communication: Sharing the company’s vision, accomplishments, and what else is in store for everyone; both the good and the bad news;

 COS Asia: How easily can the natural worriers in the workplace adapt to this optimistic mindset?

 Tan: I think everyone must play a part in creating an environment that allows optimism to flourish.
 It can be done through a mix of communication campaigns, performance reviews, rewards; and role-modeling by formal and informal leaders.